 STRESS..
 We see, hear and feel this word all the time… and according to health psychologist Dr. Michael Vallis, it’s contributing to weight gain, heart disease and overall less self care.
 Though it might not be avoidable, it is manageable, and stress management techniques, says Dr. Vallis, should be a fundamental part of your health care and self care tool box.

-For many, the idea of stress management can feel daunting, but Dr. Vallis breaks down healthy and effecting coping with stress into five simple categories.
+For many, the idea of stress management can feel daunting, but Dr. Vallis breaks down healthy and effective coping strategies into five simple categories.
 There isn’t one perfect solution for managing stress- choose a few techniques or try different combinations of strategies until you find a formula for stress management that best works for you.

 1) Get physical!